 To do all of that, I needed something else that I had convinced myself along the way I did not need.

-Above all, I had to learn to allow people into my space, to become vulnerable to shared intimacy, to build a community and to embrace it fully, as I have finally done with the Circle of Trees (CLICK).
+Above all, I had to learn to allow people into my space, to become vulnerable to shared intimacy, to build a community and to embrace it fully, as I have finally done with the Embodiment Sanctuary (CLICK).

-Only when I found that Circle of Trees and dug deep roots did I truly meet my best self.
+Only when I found that sanctuary and created deep connections did I truly meet my best self.
 Before that I may have gotten my mental health managed but I still had such a long ways to go... and only when I realized that we can't do this alone, that we are built to do this with others... only then did my life truly blossom.

 You can do this.
 I'm not special.